tobek/laminae/d-translation-log.md

 #### The Third of the Twelfth

 The introduction and outline of REF[LEC] have been translated.
-A note on one of these pages marked a quotation as intended to preface REF[CEC].
+A note on one of these pages marked a quotation as being intended to preface REF[CEC].

 #### The Twenty-Sixth of the Eleventh